wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 What people faced had varying degrees of consequence to the outside world, but for each the inner turmoil seemed equally difficult to combat.

-Maybe ultimately that's what's in common about being human.
+Maybe ultimately that's what's we all have in common.
 No matter what stage of life we're in, we'll still find problems.
 We'll still experience dissatisfaction with our status quo.
 There's even a term in social psychology for this &mdash; hedonic adaptation.
 When something great happens too frequently, we adjust our baseline happiness to it, and it no longer feels great.

 ##Two options to contentment